movementlabsxyz/MIP/MIP/mip-23/README.md

 4. Via the API above, particularly when implemented in Rust, the Developer CAN integrate version fetching into their application, e.g., during setup.

-### 4. Standard Relationship between Releases and Governance
+### 4. Default relationship between releases and governance

 Releases establish the canonical version of a software unit for a given environment.
 The governance of the software unit in question is responsible for approving releases to established environments.